Last updated: 10 February 2022

 Capulana printed to celebrate Filipe Jacinto Nyussi, fourth FRELIMO president of Mozambique: Africa, East Africa, Mozambique, Maputo, 2018.

-The project will include a photographic exhibition at the Fortress Museum (planned for April 2020), and a mobile community exhibition in Katembe led by the Fisheries Museum (planned for May 2020).
-These stories will also be shared on the National Museums Scotland website.
-A new collection of capulana will be made for National Museums Scotland to augment the Museum’s existing collection acquired by Scottish missionaries working in Mozambique between 1994 and 2000 and donated to the Museum in 2008.
+Outcomes included a photographic exhibition at the Fortress Museum and a mobile community exhibition in Katembe led by the Fisheries Museum.
+These stories are also shared on the National Museums Scotland website.
+A new collection of capulana has been made for National Museums Scotland to augment the Museum’s existing collection acquired by Scottish missionaries working in Mozambique between 1994 and 2000 and donated to the Museum in 2008.

-This project builds on previous research related to contemporary textiles and dress in Malawi undertaken by Project Principal Investigator Sarah Worden, Senior Curator of African collections and is an opportunity for National Museums Scotland to develop further experience of international museums collaboration with outcomes which include creating new connections between local community and museum public engagement.
+This project has built on previous research related to contemporary textiles and dress in Malawi undertaken by Project Principal Investigator Sarah Worden, Senior Curator of African collections, and was an opportunity for National Museums Scotland to develop further experience of international museums collaboration with outcomes which include creating new connections between local community and museum public engagement.